Asif1310/3013/README.md

 # My Leetcode adventure!

-## I've decided to practice one SQL challenge per day to improve my grasp of SQL.
+## I've decided to practice one SQL challenge per day to improve my grasp of SQL (Only free ones as I don't have access to the premium challenges!)

 | Problem Link  |  My solution   | Explanation |
 | ------------- | ------------- | ------------- |